SlyPex/CTF_Challenges/README.md

 Not all challenges needs launching , it depends on the nature of the challenge, if it's needs remote access you can deploy the challenge locally using docker following these steps :

-- Change directory to a prefered challenge directory
+- Change directory to a prefered challenge directoryv

 ```bash
 cd challenge_directory/